 When conducting a transactional search, the person already knows what they want to buy; they just want to know where to make the purchase.
-Common search phrases may include “Buy movie tickets” or “coupons for ‘product name.’”
+Common search phrases may include “Wedding Invitations” or “coupons for ‘product name.’”

 A person who is searching for information about a product or service but has not made their final decision may conduct the following types of searches: “Best tennis racket” or “Top five protein powders.”
 These searchers want more information before deciding to purchase or use a product.

 Sometimes it is just easier to search for a website by keying in the name of the company.
 Directional searches usually only contain one word or phrase like “eBay” or “American Airlines.”

 3 Steps To Optimize Your Site For Search Intent

 Optimizing your site for search intent is not as hard as it may seem.
 There are three steps that you can follow that will help you change your content to meet this requirement.

 - Look At “People Also Ask” Box On Search Engine